Pranjli-S/Assignment_T20-EDA-/README.md

 ## How to Run

-1. Ensure the `International_T20_Data.csv` file is in the same directory as the notebook.
+Download both the .ipynb notebook and the International_T20_Data.csv.zip file.

-2. Open the `.ipynb` notebook in Google Colab or Jupyter.
+Open the notebook in Google Colab or Jupyter.

-3. Run the cells sequentially to output the analysis, charts, and scorecard data frames.
+Important: Upload the .zip file to your environment.

+Run the cells sequentially.
+The code is designed to automatically detect and extract the CSV from the ZIP folder before processing.